Ican’t count the number of times that someone has tried to tell me how much better my life would be, if I only tried yoga.

 As we saw with these easy yoga poses you can do from the comfort of your own bed, it can be a very relaxing way to stretch out your muscles and get a bit of gentle exercise.

-And, while some of those super-stretchy poses might not be so fun, studies have proven that gentle yoga can do amazing things for your stress levels.
+And, while some of those super-stretchy poses might not be so fun,

 We gave a few of them a try right here at Little Things; all it takes is a yoga mat and a rolled-up bath towel for a bit of extra support!